Mistake #1: Looking at homes before getting pre-approved by a lender.

 Mistake #10: Getting directly involved in the negotiations by working directly with a For Sale By Owner instead of using a buyer’s specialist.

 You are not saving money this way, either.
 You will miss costly issues.
+Talk to an agent to gain every advantage of the real estate market.

 Avoid costly mistakes by hiring a Buyer's Specialist from the #1 Team in the Triangle.